ArrivedAditya/soul/README.md

-A program that replicates a human soul.
+A program that make base model that replicates a human soul.